newrelic/terraform-provider-newrelic/website/docs/r/infra_alert_condition.html.markdown

 Use this resource to create and manage Infrastructure alert conditions in New Relic.

--> **NOTE:** The [newrelic_nrql_alert_condition](nrql_alert_condition.html) resource is preferred for configuring alerts conditions.
+-> **NOTE:** This is a legacy resource.
+The [newrelic_nrql_alert_condition](nrql_alert_condition.html) resource is preferred for configuring alerts conditions.
 In most cases feature parity can be achieved with a NRQL query.
-Other condition types may be deprecated in the future and receive fewer product updates.
+This condition type may be deprecated in the future.

 ## Example Usage